microvm/microvm-tutorial/docs/langimpl/interact.rst

 client.

     Question: Do I need to declare all variables?
-I am certain that some variables must be live at the point of the trap.
+I am certain that some variables must be alive at the point of the trap.

     Answer: Yes.
-First of all, it is the client that generated the function.
+First of all, it was the client that generated the function.
 The client has full knowledge about what is the purpose of the trap and which variable should be introspected.
 Being explicit simply makes things easier.
     Secondly the client does not need to depend on how aggressively Mu optimises